Updated: February 12, 2013

 Next Steps

-That's all there is to it!
-Now you have everything you need to start building your own Rails app.
-And that's how we recommend you start learning Rails, by building something, whether it be for fun or profit.
-Rails is all about helping you get from idea to deployment, fast!
+That’s all there is to it!
+Now you have everything you need to start building your own Rails apps.
+And that’s exactly how we recommend you start learning Rails, by actually building something, whether it be for fun or profit.

-You might also consider taking our online Rails course or scheduling a private course on-site at your location.
-You'll learn how to build a complete Rails app step-by-step, from idea to deployment.
+If you're ready to dive into developing with Ruby and Rails, there's no better set of courses to put you on a path to success than our popular Ruby and Rails Course Package.
 You'll come away with a solid understanding of the fundamentals of Rails, and how to put all the pieces together, so you can confidently create your first Rails app or jump right into an existing app!